-From April 2005 through July 2021, our Board of Directors cumulatively authorized the repurchase of up to \$1.8 billion for our common stock under our stock repurchase program, which expires in July 2025.
-As of the end of fiscal 2022, the remaining amount authorized for repurchase under our stock repurchase program was \$577.4 million.
-During fiscal 2022, there were no repurchases under our stock repurchase program.
+From April 2005 through April 2023, our Board of Directors cumulatively authorized the repurchase of up to \$2.3 billion for our common stock under our stock repurchase program, which expires in July 2025.
+As of the end of fiscal 2023, the remaining amount authorized for repurchase under our stock repurchase program was \$893.9 million.
+During the three-month period ended June 24, 2023, repurchases under the stock repurchase program were as follows: